dfelinto/blender-manual/manual/render/cameras.rst

          :width: 50%

 Panoramic
    Panoramic cameras only work in Cycles.
-   See the Cycles :ref:`panoramic camera <cycles-panoramic-camera>` settings for more information.
+See the Cycles :ref:`panoramic camera <bpy.types.CyclesCameraSettings.panorama_type>` settings for more information.

 Shift
    Allows for the adjustment of *vanishing points*.